Learn how to get top-tier coverage from agency co-founder Kelsey Libert as she shares her learnings from 10 years of experience and 5000+ campaigns.

 By taking advantage of trendjacking, you can increase brand visibility as well as boost the efforts of the rest of the marketing team.

 One of the most obvious benefits of this strategy is getting more eyes on your brand.
-By trendjacking, you’re using upper-funnel marketing tactics—campaigns that reach users before they know about your brand, product, or service.
+By trendjacking, you’re using upper-funnel marketing and PR tactics—campaigns that reach users before they know about your brand, product, or service.

 The awareness stage of the marketing funnel can be the most volatile.
 You often only have a few seconds to grab someone’s attention.
 In between using content marketing tools to get ideas for posts, joining in on trends can be a fast-track to increasing your visibility.